Releasing the pressure: High-order surface flow discretizations via discrete Helmholtz-Hodge decompositions: Numerical experiments

+We omit detailed convergence studies and extensive numerical benchmarks, since the proposed formulation yields a velocity solution that is theoretically equivalent to the formulation in \cite{LedererLehrenfeldSchoeberl2020}.
+To verify this equivalence numerically, we solve the steady surface Brinkmann problem (Stokes with an added mass term to circumvent killing vector fields) with the smooth body force $ \bm{f} = (\sin 2x + \cos z,\cos(xy),\sin(x+z))^\top $ on the torus (genus~$1$, $\dim\HBDM = 2$), using three successively refined meshes and polynomial order~$k=2$.

+We compare the velocity-pressure $\mathbf{H}(\operatorname{div})$-HDG formulation of~\cite{LedererLehrenfeldSchoeberl2020} (yielding the solution~$\u_h^{\mathrm{vp}}$) with the streamfunction-harmonic formulation (yielding~$\u_h^{\mathrm{sf}}$).
+The results are reported in \Cref{tab:equivalence}.
+On all three meshes, the relative $L^2$ discrepancy $ \norm{\u_h^{\mathrm{vp}} - \u_h^{\mathrm{sf}}}_{M_h} / \norm{\u_h^{\mathrm{vp}}}_{M_h} $ remains several orders of magnitude below the expected discretization error.
+The small observed differences can be attributed to several factors, including the use of non-identical numerical quadrature rules (on the curved geometry), finite tolerances in the computation of the embedding, and linear solver tolerances.
+Overall, the results confirm the discrete equivalence of the two formulations up to the numerical tolerances employed throughout the computation.

-\paragraph{Scope} We omit convergence studies and extensive numerical benchmarks, since the proposed formulation yields an \emph{equivalent} velocity solution to the formulation in \cite{LedererLehrenfeldSchoeberl2020}.
-Moreover, the streamfunction-harmonic formulation inherits the same versatility with respect to boundary condition treatment: Dirichlet and stress conditions can be prescribed in the same manner as in the corresponding velocity-pressure formulation, and the corresponding examples with mixed boundary conditions yield identical numerical results up to machine precision.
+As a consequence of the equivalence we note that the streamfunction-harmonic formulation inherits the same versatility with respect to boundary condition treatment: Dirichlet and stress conditions can be prescribed in the same manner as in the corresponding velocity-pressure formulation, and the corresponding examples with mixed boundary conditions yield identical numerical results up to machine precision.
 To focus on the role of harmonic fields in topologically non-trivial settings, we concentrate on cases without boundaries or homogeneous Dirichlet boundary conditions, and refer readers to \cite{LedererLehrenfeldSchoeberl2020} for comprehensive boundary-driven test cases.
 Likewise, we consider only smooth surfaces, although the methods extend directly to $C^0$ polyhedral surfaces.
 A rough comparison of the number of degrees of freedom between the velocity-pressure formulation and the streamfunction-harmonic formulation is provided in \Cref{tab:dofs}.